gzip - phpMan

 '--rsyncable'

-means that the 'rsync' program can take advantage of similarities
+'rsync' program take advantage of similarities in the uncompressed

-in the uncompressed input when syncronizing two files compressed
+input when synchronizing two files compressed with this flag.
+The

 '--suffix SUF'